amirmazmi/config/python/basic_python.md

  1. `from src.BlackScholes import BS` - loaded as `BS`
  2. `import src.BlackScholes.BS as BSfunc` - loaded as `BSfunc`
- 3. `from src.BlackScholes import *` - loaded as defined the file
+ 3. `from src.BlackScholes import *` - loaded as defined in the file

 <br>